carrieklc/carrieklc.github.io/2-vancouver-prop-data.md

 More details about the app and how we approached the problem can be found in the project's [GitHub repository](https://github.com/UBC-MDS/Vancouver-Property-Value-Analysis).

 The app was built using the R package, [Shiny](https://shiny.rstudio.com/).
-It was my first experience using Shiny and I found it a great learning experience.
+It was my first time using Shiny and I found it a great learning experience.
 Although I can see some aspects being limiting if you want tighter control and more flexibility as to exactly how your web app will look, I can see myself using Shiny more in the future to quickly spin up data-driven web apps.